GeoStat-Framework/PyKrige/README.md

 UK = UniversalKriging(data[:, 0], data[:, 1], data[:, 2], variogram_model='linear',
                       drift_terms=['regional_linear'])

 # Creates the kriged grid and the variance grid.
+Allows for kriging on a rectangular
+# grid of points, on a masked rectangular grid of points, or with arbitrary points.
+# (See UniversalKriging.__doc__ for more information.)
-z, ss = UK.execute(gridx, gridy)
+z, ss = UK.execute('grid', gridx, gridy)
 ```

 To Do...
 --------
-- Implement more drift terms, including a stream drift.
+In the future, the code will ideally include more drift terms, including a stream drift.
+Someday the code will also support 3D kriging.
-- Develop support for three-dimensional kriging.
-- Further test and fine-tune the external drift capabilities.